 Many in the Inbound ecosystem firmly espouse, “In God we trust.
 All others bring data.”

-Like many data center companies, a decade ago SP Home Run also had literally more than a dozen different Internet marketing tools that couldn’t speak to each other.
+Like many data center companies, a decade ago, SP Home Run also had over a dozen Internet marketing tools that couldn’t speak to each other.
 Valuable data was scattered in something like 14 different databases.

 Silos Kill Return on Investment (ROI)